chall84/410.712/README.md

 # 410.712

+This is a project I completed for school

 Multianalysis VCF Viewer allows the user to view SnpEff, ANNOVAR and ClinVar annotations at the same time, easily comparing the predictions and clinical data for each variant in a genome.
 To view the example data (which is the snp variants on my chromosome 22) skip to Step 3.

 Requirements: Connection to the bfx3 server is required to connect to the mysql database.
 Each of the files used to build the database should be no more than 1GB.